Aptimex/QRSpool/README.md

 If a code match cannot be found, the server will replace the Brand with `Generic` and attempt to find a match again.

 If that fails, the server will check to see if the Type field contains a known filament code (in `bambu-ams-codes.json`) and use that directly.
-This allows you to create tags for [custom filament profiles you have saved to your AMS](https://forum.bambulab.com/t/how-to-add-custom-filaments-so-you-can-select-them-in-the-ams/52140) without having to necessarily add them to the JSON code file.
+This allows you to create tags for [custom filament profiles you have saved to your AMS](https://forum.bambulab.com/t/how-to-add-custom-filaments-so-you-can-select-them-in-the-ams/52140) by adding them to that JSON code file.

 If that fails, the server will return an error.

-From my testing Bambu printers seem to ignore any temperature values you specify and just use the ones in the profile settings associated with the code; only the code and color seem to matter.
+From my testing Bambu printers seem to ignore any temperature values you specify and just use the ones in the profile settings associated with the code; only the filament code and color seem to matter.

 ### Printing QR Codes
 I recommend [QR2STL](https://printer.tools/qrcode2stl) for generating printable QR codes.
 It provides a lot of customization options (notably including different error correction levels) and a quick 3D preview of the STL.

-I've had good luck generating QR codes with this data format that are 30x30mm, with a 0.4mm nozzle.
-Much smaller and your printer may not be able to print the code with enough detail to be decoded reliably unless you switch to a 0.2mm nozzle.
-[Here's an example](https://printer.tools/qrcode2stl/#shareQR-eyJlcnJvckNvcnJlY3Rpb25MZXZlbCI6IkwiLCJ0ZXh0IjoiT1MxLjB8UExBIE1hdHRlfDFlODQ0MHxCYW1idXwxOTB8MjQwIiwiYmFzZSI6eyJ3aWR0aCI6MzAsImhlaWdodCI6MzAsImRlcHRoIjoxLCJjb3JuZXJSYWRpdXMiOjIsImhhc0JvcmRlciI6ZmFsc2UsImhhc1RleHQiOnRydWUsInRleHRNYXJnaW4iOjEuMiwidGV4dFNpemUiOjMsInRleHRNZXNzYWdlIjoiQmFtYnUgUExBIFxuTWF0dGUgR3JlZW4iLCJ0ZXh0RGVwdGgiOjAuNH0sImNvZGUiOnsiZGVwdGgiOjAuNCwibWFyZ2luIjoxLjJ9fQ==) of some good starting settings for generating your own QR code.
+I've had good luck generating QR codes with this data format that are 30x30mm, printed with a 0.4mm nozzle.
+Smaller QR codes may be difficult to print with enough detail to be decoded reliably unless you switch to a 0.2mm nozzle.
+[Here's an example](https://printer.tools/qrcode2stl/#shareQR-eyJlcnJvckNvcnJlY3Rpb25MZXZlbCI6IkwiLCJ0ZXh0IjoiT1MxLjB8UExBIE1hdHRlfDFlODQ0MHxCYW1idXwxOTB8MjQwIiwiYmFzZSI6eyJ3aWR0aCI6MzAsImhlaWdodCI6MzAsImRlcHRoIjoxLCJjb3JuZXJSYWRpdXMiOjIsImhhc0JvcmRlciI6ZmFsc2UsImhhc1RleHQiOnRydWUsInRleHRNYXJnaW4iOjEuMiwidGV4dFNpemUiOjMsInRleHRNZXNzYWdlIjoiQmFtYnUgUExBIFxuTWF0dGUgR3JlZW4iLCJ0ZXh0RGVwdGgiOjAuNH0sImNvZGUiOnsiZGVwdGgiOjAuNCwibWFyZ2luIjoxLjJ9fQ==) of some good starting settings for generating your own QR codes.

-When printing, use Arachne slicing for best results.
+When printing, use the Arachne wall generation method for best results.

 # Technical Notes
 This section provides implementation details about the project architecture for anyone who wants to create an interoperable server or client.